 Your responsibility towards your tenants

 As a landlord, you have legal duties which span many different types of properties, including private residential accommodation, housing associations, bed sits, and hotels among others.

 Under The Gas Safety (Installation and Use) Regulation of 1998 you have three key responsibilities:

-- To maintain appliances, pipework and chimneys or flues to ensure they’re safe to use.
+- Maintenance – It is a landlord’s responsibility to make sure that all gas pipework, appliances, chimneys and flues are kept in safe condition.
 All gas appliances need to be serviced regularly.
-This needs to happen annually or according to the appliances instructions, and should always be carried out by a Gas Safe registered engineer.
+This needs to happen annually or according to the appliances instructions and should always be carried out by a Gas Safe registered engineer.

 It’s a good idea to let your tenants know how and where they can turn off the gas in case of emergency to avoid an injury or damage to the property through an explosion.

 Also there may be times where your tenant has their own gas appliance, such as an oven.
 In these circumstances you only have an obligation to maintain the pipework and not the appliance itself.

 If your tenant refuses you or the Gas Safe engineer entry to carry out necessary checks, you’ll need to take reasonable steps to ensure this essential work goes ahead.

 Keep a record of any refusals in case this is needed for legal reasons further down the line.
 Find out what to do if this happens to you in our article, How to gain access for a landlord gas inspection.

 Gas Safety Week is running from 14 – 20 September 2020 but these obligations apply as long as you rent out your property.